-Yorkshire Terrier Grooming Tips
+Yorkshire Terrier Grooming Techniques And Tips

 Yorkies are very gorgeous little dogs, known for their long flowing silky coats.
 To keep a Yorkie in full coat is not as difficult and time consuming as is said providing you have purchased a Yorkie with the correct silk coat.
 The choice whether to shave your Yorkie down to a puppy cut, or to let their hair grow is up to you.
 Below are some grooming tips to help with the maintenance of a silky coated Yorkie.

 You should bath your Yorkies at least once a week.
 Prior to bathing, all tangles should be removed, as they are more difficult to do so after the bath which seems to set them in.
 Tangles should first be sprayed with a good detangler of your choice, there are many different brands on the market.
 Then pull the tangle apart with your fingers, trying to free has many hairs as possible from the tangle itself.
 Then brush the remainder of the tangle out with a boar hair and nylon hair brush.
 Go over the remainder of the entire dog gently brushing all hair with the boar hair and nylon hair brush.
 This should then be followed by brushing out your Yorkies coat one more time, now with a pin brush.
 You want a solid metal pin brush not one with plastic tips on the end of the pins.
 (Please see pictures of examples of brush's below).
 As you brush through your Yorkies coat, be sure to be gentle and talk to your Yorkie trying to make it a pleasant experience for your them, as you want your Yorkie not to dread grooming day.
 Be extremely gentle when brushing around your Yorkies face.
 If there is any discharge around the eyes, first moisten (which will loosen it from the hair) and wipe softly with a wet washcloth, then you can use a fine tooth comb similar to a flea comb to remove any bits that still remain.